elchuzade/gender_voice_recognition/README.md

 ## Getting Started

-The data was taken from Kaggle, an online community of data scientists and machine learners, owned by Google LLC. link to the dataset will be provided in the acknowledgement.
+The dataset was taken from Kaggle, an online community of data scientists and machine learners, owned by Google LLC. link to the dataset will be provided in the acknowledgement.
-To be able to run and modify the project, please make sure have jupyter notebook, python 3, pandas, numpy and sklearn (scikit-learn).
+To be able to run and modify the project, please make sure you have jupyter notebook, python 3, pandas, numpy and sklearn (scikit-learn).
 These can be done either through pip or conda.
 See Installing for more detailed information and links.

 ### Prerequisites